 More Fresh Healthy Summer Salad Recipes

-- Grilled Shrimp and Avocado Salad with Citrus Mint Dressing
+- Grilled Shrimp Salad with Citrus Mint Dressing

 - Blackened Shrimp Salad with Champagne Vinaigrette

 - Grilled Watermelon Salad with Curried Shrimp and Mache

 If you’ve tried this or any other recipe on my website, please leave a star rating in the recipe card below.
 And write a review in the comment section.
 I always appreciate your feedback.

 And, don’t forget to subscribe to my newsletter for more delicious recipes and cooking tips.
 Make it a delicious day … every day.